 Steffen was studying computer science at the Norwegian University of Science and Technology (NTNU) in Trondheim when he released some of timeanddate.com’s early services, including the Calendar and World Clock, in November 1995.

 The services were hosted as part of Steffen's home page in a Unix account on the student web server.

-As the student mass of visitors grew and Steffen's time at university came to an end, he needed a new domain.
+As the number of visitors grew and Steffen's time at university came to an end, he needed a new domain.

-Steffen paid about $600 for the domain name and hosting for a two-year period—quite a steep price for a university student financially surviving on a student loan and a part-time job.
+Steffen paid a month's worth of student income for the domain name timeanddate.com and hosting for two years—quite a steep price for a university student financially surviving on a student loan and a part-time job.

 Development on timeanddate.com started soon after.
-All the services were recoded from scratch and only emergency maintenance was still done on the student site.
+All the services were recoded from scratch, and only urgent maintenance was still done on the student site.

 timeanddate.com came online on May 24, 1998, attracting only 24 visitors on the first day.